gxrj/Zeladoria/README.md

 -  The system will be use for two different types o user, with totally diferent flows os service, so its split one frontend application for citizens 'citizen-client' and other frontend application for public agent 'agent-client'

-- Frontend for citizens will be run in desktop as well as mobile plataforms, currently using ionic, at port 8100
+- Frontend for citizens will be run in desktop as well as mobile plataforms, currently using angular+ionic, at port 8100

-- Frontend for public agents will be run in desktop only using angular at 4200 port
+- Frontend for public agents will be run in desktop only but also uses angular+ionic at 8100 port as well

 </span>